Canada–Senegal relations

-Canada–Senegal relations are the diplomatic relations between Canada and Senegal.
+Diplomatic relations between Canada and Senegal began in 1962.
 Both nations are members of the Organisation internationale de la Francophonie.

 History

 Canada and Senegal share a brief common history in the fact that both nations were once part of the French colonial empire.
 During that time period, many Black Canadians today trace their ancestry to West Africa as their ancestors were brought directly to Canada as slaves by the French West India Company or brought in from the United States by traders.
 During World War II, both nations had troops fight in the Battle of France and in the Italian Campaign.